Dr Tom Flynn, FRSA

 Angelina Giovani, MA, FRSA

 Angelina Giovani is an art historian and provenance researcher based in London.
 She has an undergraduate degree in art history from the Deree - American College of Greece and an MA in Art Appraisal from Kingston University, London.
 She is also a graduate of the program in Art Crime and Cultural Heritage Protection Studies run by ARCA (Association for Research into Crimes Against Art) in Amelia, Italy.
-Angelina organised the first Looted Art Colloquium in Athens, after attending the Provenance Research Training Program (PRTP) workshops in Zagreb, Vilnius and Rome.
-For the past two years she has been working for the Jeu de Paume database documenting the Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg and acted as Head of Provenance Research for a bespoke Family Office Art Advisory.
+Angelina organised the first Looted Art Colloquium in Athens in 2013, after attending the Provenance Research Training Program (PRTP) workshops in Zagreb, Vilnius and Rome.
+For the past three years she has been working for the Jeu de Paume database documenting the Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg and previously acted as Head of Provenance Research for a bespoke Family Office Art Advisory.
+She now works with private collectors to help them reconstruct the narratives behind the artworks in their collections.
 She speaks Greek, Italian, French and Spanish.